The Anniversary at Shallow Creek

 The premise for The Anniversary at Shallow Creek is nothing new for a slasher movie; kids go to isolated cabin, presumably pissed off some locals, kids have fun, killer arrives and murders one of them, panic happens, people goes into survival mode, chaos ensues to a gambled conclusion.
 What's different here is that the killer uses a sniper in most of their killings, an idea rarely tackled in a slasher movie since TAG: The Assasination Game (1982), a campus bodycount film which features a killer with an obsession for a shoot-out game.
 It would have been an interesting take for the basic set-up, but the film suffers through with some distracting flaws that water down an otherwise familiar yet fun film.

-The first act wallows around for a good forty minutes, so expect some pacing issues and a lot of scenes where the gang is shown being friendly with another.
+The first act wallows around for a good forty minutes, so expect some pacing issues and a lot of scenes where the gang is shown being friendly with one another.
 All in all not a bad thing as it did make the cast interesting and somewhat likable albeit the average acting, but when the first kill happens and everyone is in full panic mode, things go to a similar path where some kids do stupid things that have them being killed and this went on until the hour mark.
 Around that time, the murders are actually quite good; they're tension-filled as the killer somehow keeps finding ways to use their sniper to murder and trap their victims inside the house before ultimately stalking and murdering them by hand in your typical slasher way.

 Things were fine, albeit tedious, until the last act comes in; without revealing much, the killer gets the remaining teens drugged and forced to play a game where they have to kill one another to make a point.
 What the point was?
 I dunno.
 What I do know is that this finale's a chore to watch since it fails to be anywhere as shocking as it sounds, unnecessarily complicating itself with twists that I saw coming from far ahead.
 This all just leaves me wondering what exactly is this movie about from the beginning.
 Its marketing claims it's based on true events, but of which is beyond me.

-The Anniversary at Shallow Creek may tried to stray away from the basic slasher film conventions and clichés for something unique, but it somehow lost most of its energy in doing so thanks to its direction and attempted original takes on the sub-genre.
+The Anniversary at Shallow Creek may have tried to stray away from the basic slasher film conventions and clichés for something unique, but it somehow lost most of its energy in doing so thanks to its direction and attempted original takes on the sub-genre.
 While some of it works, the rest is really nothing more than the same kind of twists and turns we've seen a couple of times before.
 It's a shame, really, I was really enjoying the film, but I guess as the the director's first (and so far only) feature length debut, they've got to start off somewhere rocky.
 Worth a rent if you're willing to, just don't expect too much coming from it.

 Bodycount